-Barns are a unique and memorable wedding venue with lots of opportunities for personalization.
+Barns are unique and memorable wedding venues with lots of opportunities for personalization.
 Some barns are specifically created for weddings, though you can also use existing barns and decorate that.

 Barn weddings are great for rustic-themed weddings, but they are not limited to a single theme.
 With that said, burnt orange is an excellent choice for a dominant color.
 Most barns already have a woodsy interior, whose shades resemble burnt orange.